SplishBoom/Transkript-Manager/README.md

+# UPDATE : This software is being maintained, version 2 realse on hold. ~5/11/2023

+> Readme below,

 # Transkript Manager for Students of MEF University

 > First of all, this is a kind of management system which only works with the format of MEF University !